Misa2799/weather-forecast/README.md

 npx tsc
 ```

-This command will create a dist folder in your cloned repository.
+This command will create apiKey.js in the dist folder in your cloned repository.

 6. Run index.html with Live server